Written ByRenan França

-Some HarvardX courses are made available on edX, such as the popular Harvard’s CS50 (Introductory computer science) course, which has over 4 million enrollments in the course – both on HarvardX and edX.
+HarvardX courses are available on edX, such as the popular Harvard’s CS50's Introduction to Computer Science course, which has over 4 million enrollments – both on HarvardX and edX.

 How many students does edX have?

-Since 2012, when edX opened its doors to learners around the world it has had more than 25 million students - representing every country - taking courses from over 120 top universities with 87 million+ enrollments across edX's courses.
+Since 2012, when edX opened its doors to learners around the world it has had more than 34 million students worldwide taking courses from over 120 top universities with 100 million enrollments across edX courses.

 How does edX work?

 Ever considered going to Harvard?
 Well, you can attend courses at Harvard without being physically present there, through edX.

 Like other MOOC providers, edX works as a technical platform where lecturers and professors from top universities make their course materials available, these include: videos, learning notes, quizzes and discussions to enable participants to benefit from what is taught from a classroom.

 One can say that MOOCs like edX are the door of opportunity to quality education across the world.